samagosti7/HTML-CSS-Essentials-Project/README.md

 # 4. Bugs
 [Go to Table of Contents](#table-of-contents)

+## 4.1 Validation
+The W3C Validator Service was used to validate all pages of my code.

 --There is a small green margin around the top and bottom of the footer.
 The appearance is fine, but I don't know why it is there and it is not there by design.
 --There is a slight difference to the shades of opacity for the About Us header as opposed to all the other headers on which opacity was applied.